AnasEmad11/AnasEmad11.github.io/_includes/publications.md

     margin-right: 5px; /* Increase the right margin of images */ }

+  .col-sm-3 img.teaser {
+    max-width: 400px; /* Adjust the max-width as needed */
+    height: auto; /* Maintain the aspect ratio */
+    margin-left: 5px; /* Increase the left margin of images */
+    margin-right: 5px; /* Increase the right margin of images */ }

+  .col-sm-3 img.teaser {
+    max-width: 400px; /* Adjust the max-width as needed */
+    height: auto; /* Maintain the aspect ratio */
+    margin-left: 5px; /* Increase the left margin of images */
+    margin-right: 5px; /* Increase the right margin of images */ }

+  .col-sm-3 img.teaser {
+    max-width: 400px; /* Adjust the max-width as needed */
+    height: auto; /* Maintain the aspect ratio */
+    margin-left: 5px; /* Increase the left margin of images */
+    margin-right: 5px; /* Increase the right margin of images */ }

+  .col-sm-3 img.teaser {
+    max-width: 400px; /* Adjust the max-width as needed */
+    height: auto; /* Maintain the aspect ratio */
+    margin-left: 5px; /* Increase the left margin of images */
+    margin-right: 5px; /* Increase the right margin of images */ }

   /* Add CSS rules to increase the space between images */ .col-sm-3.abbr {
     margin-right: 5px; /* Increase the margin between images */